isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-december.md

 ______________

-## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Wkrótce zostanie w nim w wersji usłyszanych Microsoft 365 Business Voice z ofertą planu wywołań
+## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Wkrótce zostanie w wersji usłyszaną aktualizację usługi Microsoft 365 Business Voice z ofertą planu wywołań

 ### <a name="categories"></a>Kategorie